Employees at every level want to get on in their careers, increase their impact on the business, and become better leaders.

 As a leadership team, you’ll know your company’s strategy and vision – but it’s your employees who can tell you how you are achieving it.
 They can tell you whether your strategy is being implemented effectively on the ‘shop floor’, and whether managers are doing what they say they are.

-As part of a 360-feedback system, you can also ask employees about the behaviours they admire in their leaders and managers.
+As part of a 360 Feedback Tool, you can also ask employees about the behaviours they admire in their leaders and managers.
 Advanced AI language analysis technology identifies trends in how people are talking about leadership or, more specifically, leaders.

 And management buy-in is one of the biggest hurdles to changing culture and delivering on a strategic vision.
 360 feedback can help you uncover any issues that are making your people hesitant.